 Discretionary expenses are costs that you want but don’t need.
 For instance, you may be spending money on weekly snacks for the office, or you may want to buy a water cooler.
 We suggest holding off on discretionary expenses if you want to save money; after all, you can always buy these items later, when your business is booming!

 Focus On Incremental Increases

-Finally, it can be useful to focus on incremental increases.
+Finally, it can be useful to focus on incremental increases and learn the concept of infinite banking.
 Start with small goals, and then slowly grow your goals each month.
 This will give you the chance to measure how easy it is to achieve each goal, so after a few months, you will be able to create a realistic financial forecast for your business.
 Over time you may notice that your budget starts to increase, and when this happens, you can consider paying discretionary expenses.